MeveraStudios/Documentation/docs/Imperat/Dispatcher API.md

 }

 class MyPlugin extends JavaPlugin {
-  private BukkitImperat dispatcher;
+  private BukkitImperat imperat;
   @Override
   public void onEnable() {
-	//now you injected the your own instance of permission resolver into the   Command Dispatcher dispatcher = BukkitImperat.create(plugin, new MyBukkitPermissionResolver());
+	  //now you injected the your own instance of permission resolver into the   Command Dispatcher imperat = BukkitImperat.create(plugin, new MyBukkitPermissionResolver());
   }
 }
 ```